fluxninja/aperture/docs/gen/policies/swagger.md

 <dt>warm_up_window</dt>
 <dd>

-(string, default: `0s`) Duration of EMA warming up window.
-The initial value of the EMA is the average of signal readings received during the warm up window.
+(string, default: `0s`) Duration of EMA warming up window.\nThe initial value of the EMA is the average of signal readings received during the warm up window.

 </dd>
 </dl>